ibm-cloud-docs/CDN/how-to-order.md

 1. On the CDN Configure page, complete the **Configure name** section.

    * Type the required **Hostname**, which serves as the primary identifier for your CDN (for example, `example.testingcdn.net`).
-   * Optionally, provide a custom **CNAME**, such as `myfirstcdn.cdn.appdomain.cloud`.
+   * Optionally, provide a custom **CNAME**, such as `myfirstcdn.cdn.appdomain.cloud.`.
 If no CNAME is provided, one is created for you.
-The suffix `cdn.appdomain.cloud` is automatically appended to the CNAME.
+The suffix `cdn.appdomain.cloud.` is automatically appended to the CNAME.
 Use of an inappropriate CNAME can lead to end of services.

 1. Complete the **Configure origin** section.
 You must select either the **Server** or the **Object Storage** tab.